blbadger/blbadger.github.io/neural-networks.md

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_start.gif)

+Note that for each of the above plots, the model's parameters $\theta$ did not change between evaluation of $\nabla_x J(O(\theta; a_1))$ and $\nabla_x J(O(\theta; a_2))$ and $\nabla_x J(O(\theta; a_3))$ etc.  This means that the direction of stochastic gradient descent does indeed depend on the exact composition of the minibatch $a_n$.

-To summarize, we find that the gradient with respect to four parameters can change drastically depending on the training examples that make of the given minibatch.
-As the network parameters are updated between minibatches, both the identity of the inputs per minibatch, and the order in which the same inputs are used to update a network determine the path of stochastic gradient descent.
+To summarize, we find that the gradient with respect to four parameters can change drastically depending on the training examples that make of the given minibatch $a_n$.
+As the network parameters are updated between minibatches, both the identity of the inputs per minibatch and the order in which the same inputs are used to update a network determine the path of stochastic gradient descent.
+This is why the identity of the input $a$ is so important, even for a fixed dataset with no randomness.

 ### Extensions to other datasets: fashion MNIST and flower types